suvrotica/SuvroTuitionBlog/src/lib/posts/BengaliFart.md

 All around and the only real thing.<br>
 From the flabby ass to the shitty skinny,<br>
 Genteel to the bottom feeding scamny ninny.<br>
+Under sari, dhoti, skirt, and pants,<br>
+Pujas and interiors relished,<br>
+Of course 99% of Mamata's speech,<br>
+In what she has ever accomplished.<br>